Brent

 central bank follows a history-dependent

-(HD) rule, which continues to respond the economy using expectations
+(HD) rule, which continues to respond the economy using

 about future policy.